aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### Open Geospatial Consortium Web Map Service

 The Open Geospatial Consortium (OGC) is an international group of industry, government, academic and community representatives who aim to improve business processes through the integration of location data {Reed:2011kt}.
-Their main supporting efforts are directed towards the creation of location data and service standards and strategies.
+The OGC direct their main supporting efforts towards the creation of location data and service standards and strategies.

 A Web Map Service (WMS) composes an image file from server stored vector and raster layers in response to a request in a URL.
 The open source and standards driven approach meant that WMS was widely adopted and became a cornerstone web mapping technology.
 The standard is now quite old; it was last updated to version 1.3.0 in 2006 {delaBeaujardiere:2006vq}.